drhsqlite/fossil-mirror/www/gitusers.md

 And too bad if you’re a Windows user who doesn’t want to use [Git Bash][gbash], since neither of the stock OS command shells have a command interpolation feature needed to run that horrid command.

-By the way, congratulations, you just created a [detached head][gdh] along with all of its attendant risks.
-There’s no such state in Fossil due to its robust commit history indexing.

 If you think the bit about “a commit from 2019-12-15” in my little story above is made up, try `git rev-parse master@{2020-04-12}`